vincentneo/CoreGPX/README.md

 ### *** WORK IN PROGRESS ***

+## Aim
+This project aims to update/port iOS-GPX-Framework to Swift language, due to its original code being seemingly abandoned.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.